arnab-logs/arnab-logs/README.md

 I am someone who is passionate about **DevOps and open source**.

-Being naturally inquisitive, I am deeply fascinated by Kubernetes, something that’s taken multiple people, from multiple countries, multiple years to build.
+Being naturally inquisitive, I am deeply fascinated by **Kubernetes**, something that’s taken multiple people, from multiple countries, multiple years to build.

 I hope to one day contribute meaningfully to it, while learning and growing along the way.